 Canaccord is committed to maintaining its high level of employee ownership, to best align the interests of its employees with shareholders.
-The company encourages this through Long-Term Incentive Plans, which provides a portion of employees' compensation in Canaccord shares, and an employee stock purchase plan.
+The Company encourages this through our share-based payments plans such as the Long-Term Incentive Plans, forgivable common share purchase loans, replacement plans and an employee stock purchase plan.
+See "Share-based payment plans" below for further descriptions.

-Three year history
+Three-year history

-Through its principal subsidiaries, Canaccord Financial Inc. is a leading independent, full-service financial services firm, with operations in two principal segments of the securities industry: global capital markets and wealth management.
-Together, these operations offer a wide range of complementary investment products, brokerage services and investment banking services to the Company's corporate, institutional, and private clients.
+Through its principal subsidiaries, Canaccord Genuity Group Inc. is a leading independent, full-service financial services firm, with operations in two principal segments of the securities industry: capital markets and wealth management.
+Together, these operations offer a wide range of complementary investment products, brokerage services and investment banking services to the Company's corporate, institutional and private clients.

-Canaccord continues to build on the foundation it has established and focus on its complementary capabilities that include:
+Canaccord continues to build on the foundation it has established and focus on its complementary capabilities, which include: